Past Projects

 Preservation Project (Greater Portland Landmarks restoration of Daniel Howe House)

-McLellan-Sweat Mansion (restoration of 3 rooms)
+McLellan-Sweat Mansion (restoration of three rooms)

 Arts Council (calendar publication)